Shanu998/MASSACHUSETTS-GENERAL-HOSPITAL-ANALYSIS/Massachusetts General Hospital Analysis Report.md

 ## **Project Description**

 Massachusetts Hospital operates in a dynamic healthcare environment where patient care, billing, insurance, and clinical performance intersect.
 This project uses a dataset exported from a hospital management system to visualize and analyze patient inflows, encounter types, procedure volumes, costs, and payer distributions.
+The analysis covers five core areas:

+* Overview
+* Patients
+* Encounters
+* Procedures
+* Insurance (Payers)

+---

+## 🎯 Project Aim

+The main objective of this project is to analyze Massachusetts Hospital's performance and answer key healthcare business questions:

+✅ What are the key drivers of hospital cost and revenue?
+✅ What patient demographics are most common, and how do they affect care delivery?
+✅ How are hospital encounters distributed throughout the year?
+✅ Which procedures are most frequent and expensive?
+✅ What role do insurers play in covering the cost of care?

+---